-Oglethorpe is the county seat of Macon County and has a population of around 1,300.
+Oglethorpe is the county seat of Macon County and has a population of around 1,400.
 Our great city was named after James Oglethorpe, the founder of Georgia.
 At one point, Oglethorpe was one of the largest cities in Georgia with a population of around 20,000.
 Oglethorpe was called "the metropolis of the Southeast" and was in line to be the capital of Georgia.
 By the 1850s a smallpox and malaria epidemic tragically wiped out most of the citys population.

 Historical treasures and beautiful scenery make Oglethorpe a wonderful place to visit or call home.
 We have two annual festivals and much, much more to enjoy!
 We are conveniently located just a short drive from Americus, Perry, Albany and Warner Robins.
-We are an agricultural community, who loves hunting, family and small town ways of life.
+We are an agricultural community, who loves hunting, family, and small town ways of life.

 The City of Oglethorpe is dedicated to serving its residents by providing a variety of services to meet the needs of the community.
 We offer water and sewerage service and trash and garbage pick-up.

 City Hall is located at 115 Chatham Street and our mailing address is P.O.
 Box 425 , Oglethorpe, Georgia 31068.
 Our phone number is (478)-472-6485 and our fax number is (478)-472-1241.
 The staff at city hall provides a variety of services to assist you or will be able to direct your inquiry to the right department.
-Our staff is available Monday through Friday from 8 a.m. until 5 p.m.
+Our staff is available Monday through Thursday 8AM to 6PM and Fridays 8AM-1PM.

 Convenient payment options for city services include automatic bank draft, night box drop off, mail in payments and personal service from our friendly staff.

-The estimated population in 2010 was 1,252.
+The estimated population in 2021 was 1,350.

 Oglethorpe is industry friendly with a close proximity to Interstate 75 and other major state routes.
 The Norfolk Southern and CSX Railroad companies, and Macon County Airport are also an asset.
-We are a large agricultural community with farmers growing row crops, peaches, pecans and other foods and vegetables.
+We are a large agricultural community with farmers growing row crops, peaches, pecans, and other foods and vegetables.